OpenMDAO/RevHack2020/solution_approaches/OpenVSP_OpenMDAO/problem_dicussion.md

 **OpenAerostruct**

-OpenAerostruct can be installed by cloning the repo and installing it into an activated OpenMDAO environment following the instructions they give.
+OpenAerostruct can be installed by cloning the repository and installing it into an activated OpenMDAO environment following the instructions they give.

 There is a bug in the existing version of OpenAerostruct where beta (sideslip angle) is not